wizardmanannan/CX16Agi/README.md

 ![image](https://github.com/user-attachments/assets/c1cdc287-a795-44fb-946b-8e7155d80fa1)
 ![image](https://github.com/user-attachments/assets/96817fbb-d173-4ca7-98f6-d2cb1458ef55)

-# CX 16 Iteration 14 Goals (Current)
+# CX 16 Iteration 15 Goals (Current)
+- Implement Load And Save
 - Continuing to work towards playability of King's Quest I:
 - Fix stalls that sometimes happen, such as those that occur when a new loop is loaded
 - Continuing to squash bugs that would stop a player completing the game

-- Stop music from stalling when heavy work is undertaken, by reducing the time IRQ is paused
+# CX 16 Iteration 14 Goals (Complete)
+- Continuing to work towards playability of King's Quest I:
+- Fix stalls that sometimes happen, such as those that occur when a new loop is loaded
+- Continuing to squash bugs that would stop a player completing the game
+- Implement Menus

 # CX 16 Iteration 13 Goals (Complete)
 Working Towards Full Playability For King's Quest I: